Tips for home organizing. But before you can organize anything, you'll need to lighten up a bit on your belongings.

 What goes in what closet?
 Tips for Home Organizing

-If you're blessed with a home with lots of closets, they're ideal storage sites for things that you use a lot but need neatly tucked away.
+If you're blessed with an abundance with of closets, they're ideal storage sites for things that you use a lot but need neatly tucked away.
 Here's how I allocate my closets:

 Parents': seasonal clothing or shoes, sweaters, sweatsuits, gift-wrapping supplies, photos, and scrapbooks